 “I know, I know,” he said, giving Elizabeth a sheepish grin.

-As we learned in this previous post that began this series, the process of healing shame through mindfulness first involves embracing the core Buddhism teaching known as the Four Noble Truths.
+As described in this previous post , the process of healing shame through mindfulness first involves embracing the core Buddhism teaching known as the Four Noble Truths.
 The Fourth Noble Truth is also known as The Noble Eight-fold Path.

 The Noble Eight-fold Path